QualiSystems/cloudshell-help/docs/intro/features/traffic-gens/Traffic-Gens-Abst.md

         ![](/Images/CloudShell-Portal/Lab-Management/Environments/TGAbstractAddAttribute.png)

 2. Click Save Changes.
-3. Create a blueprint and add the abstract templatefrom the Add Abstract Template catalog.
+3. Create a blueprint and add the abstract template from the Add Abstract Template catalog.
 4. Add to the blueprint a custom setup script that takes the value from the port’s Additional Info and sets the value of the Logical Name attribute on the port.
 5. Reserve the blueprint.